-The Group's mining rights and deferred exploration costs pertaining to mining areas that are still under exploration phase amounted to \$\mathbb{P}1.6\$ billion and \$\mathbb{P}0.2\$ billion as at December 31, 2023, respectively.
+The Group's mining rights and deferred exploration costs pertaining to mining areas that are still under exploration phase amounted to P1.6 billion and P0.2 billion, respectively, as at December 31, 2024.
 The ability of the Group to recover its mining rights and deferred exploration costs would depend on the discovery of commercially viable quantities of mineral resources and of extracting the resulting ore reserves.
 This is a key audit matter because of the significance of the combined carrying amount of the mining rights and deferred exploration cost as it represents 30% of the total assets of the Group and the significant management judgment required in assessing whether there is any indication of impairment on these accounts.

-We obtained management's assessment on whether there are any indications that the mining rights and deferred exploration costs may be impaired.
-We reviewed the Group's Mineral Production Sharing Agreement, including permits and licenses for each exploration project, to determine that the period to which the Group has rights to explore in the specific area has not expired and the Group has the right to renew the agreement and permits after expiration.
+We obtained the management's assessment that there are no impairment indicators that the mining rights and deferred exploration costs are impaired.
+We reviewed the Group's Mineral Production Sharing Agreement (MPSA), including permits and licenses for each exploration projects, to determine that the period to which the Group has rights to explore in the contract areas are not expired, a request for restitution has been applied with the Mines and Geosciences Bureau for the expired MPSA, and the Group has the right to renew the agreement and permits after its expiration.
 We reviewed the Group's budget for exploration and development costs.
-We also assessed the adequacy of the disclosures in the consolidated financial statements.
+We also assessed the adequacy of the disclosures in Notes 3 and 10 of the consolidated financial statements.